JMoyalan/Data-Science-Projects/README.md

 # Data-Science-Projects
-This repository contains all the projects pertaining to the IBM Data Science course available on Coursera website
+This repository contains all the projects of the IBM Data Science course available on the Coursera website.